 Hispanic Theological Initiative - Creating and nurturing a community of Latina and Latino scholars through the combined efforts of the Consortium member schools.

-Mexican American Program - MAP enables Perkins School of Theology to be a center of Hispanic theological thought and writing and to advocate before the general church with and on behalf of Hispanic congregations and ministries.
+Hispanic-Latino/a Ministries Program - Enables Perkins School of Theology to be a center of Hispanic theological thought and writing and to advocate before the general church with and on behalf of Hispanic congregations and ministries.

 Center for the Study of Latino/a Christianity and Religions - The central mission of the Center for the Study of Latino/a Christianity and Religions at Perkins School of Theology is to promote a deeper understanding of the varieties of religious life and expression within the Latino/a communities in the United States and in Latin America.